RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 Build and deploy the project using the following command, which will use the maven plugin to deploy via CodeReady Workspaces Terminal:

 `cd /projects/cloud-native-workshop-v2m4-labs/catalog-service/`

+To change directory to the catalog service whenever starting a new Terminal run `echo 'cd cloud-native-workshop-v2m4-labs/catalog-service/' >> ~/.bashrc`

 `mvn clean package spring-boot:repackage -DskipTests`